JacobJaffe/EMID/README.md

 ### Digital:
 7. **Video to entity locations**: Interpret the video feed to determine the location of each entity on the board.
 Done in python with *OpenCV*.
 8. **Locations to MIDI**: Convert entity locations to MIDI, using *Mido*.
 Each ball will have its own MIDI channel.
+X-Position maps to Pitch (note on + pitch bend messages), Y-Position maps to velocity (channel volume).
 9. **MIDI to Sound**:  Convert MIDI to sound, using *Reason*.

 ## Parts: